-Emotional abuse is deliberate, noncontact behavior that can cause emotional or mental harm to a child that is repeated over time.
-Noncontact behavior can be verbal and physical, or denying a child attention or support.
-This includes making another person feel worthless, unwanted, or not cared for.
+Emotional abuse is deliberate, non-contact behavior that can cause emotional or mental harm to a child that is repeated over time.
+Non-contact behavior can be verbal and physical, or the denying a child attention or support.
+This can mean someone making another person feel worthless, unwanted, or not cared for.